The Advanced Audio Properties in OBS Studio is one of my favorite features. Using it, you can manage your audio sources in powerful ways:

 - Left-Click on the button Icon that has a large cog and a small cog within the Sources Dock

 - Alternatively, if you Left-Click on the Three vertical dots next to an audio source, you can access the Advanced Audio Properties as well

 - Right-Clicking on an audio source in the mixer will still bring up that same toolbox above.

 Advanced Audio Properties Features

-Every single audio source that you add will be in here, including webcam mics and other things.
+Every audio source you add will be here, including webcam mics and other things.
 Your list will likely look different from this one, as this has been customized for my needs.

 |Balance||A setting to define the stereo panning of the audio signal.
 What it does, is cause the signal to become louder in one ear and quieter in another.
 In most cases, you want this to be directly in the center.|

 One use case where you will want a signal panned is if you have a multiple-person stream.
 Panning one microphone a little bit to the left and the other microphone right will make the content seem more natural to our senses and gives your audience subtle cues of who is speaking.

 |Sync Offset||This setting will add an artificial delay to your audio signal to help match the audio up to a video that has a delay to it.
 Typically, it is utilized by capture card-based webcams that have naturally high latency.|

 In most cases, you do not need to deal with Sync offset